muhayli/WhammpyWeb/README.md

 Whammy Web is a full-stack ASP.NET Core web application designed to provide a comprehensive e-commerce platform.
 This application offers various features, including authentication, authorization, payment handling with Stripe, and support for multiple user roles.
 Whether you're a customer, an administrator, or a seller, Whammy Web ensures a seamless and secure shopping experience.

+Whammy Web follows industry best practices, incorporating the Unit of Work pattern and N-tier architecture.
+The application leverages the Unit of Work pattern to provide a consistent and efficient way to manage database transactions and ensure data integrity.
+The N-tier architecture separates the application into distinct layers, including presentation, business logic, and data access.
+This architecture promotes modularity, scalability, and maintainability.

 ## Features

 - **User Authentication**: Whammy Web enables secure user authentication, allowing customers and sellers to create and manage their accounts easily.
 This ensures that each user's data and transactions are protected.